gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Renamed task class org.gradle.nativecode.base.tasks.AssembleStaticLibrary to org.gradle.nativecode.base.tasks.CreateStaticLibrary, with the
   default task instance also being renamed from 'assemble${StaticLibraryName}' to 'create${StaticLibraryName}'

+### Changes to handling of Ivy `DependencyResolver` implementations

+In order to improve performance and heap usage during dependency resolution, this release includes some internal changes to the way meta-data is parsed.
+If you use an Ivy `DependencyResolver` implementation to define repositories, meta-data parsing is now delegated to Ivy instead of using Gradle's parser implementations.
+This means that these resolvers will no longer take advantage of performance improvements in Gradle's meta-data handling.
+The changes should generally be backwards compatible, however.

+Note that using Ivy `DependencyResolver` implementations is deprecated, and we recommend that you use Gradle's repository implementations instead.

 <!--
 ### Example breaking change